Discover the perfect timing and essential safety tips for your Bolivian adventure

 Specialties: Local pastries, traditional dishes.

 These are general estimates and actual costs may vary depending on specific choices.
+Bolivia is one of South America's most budget-friendly destinations.
 Set aside a contingency fund for unexpected expenses.
-Travel during peak seasons and major festivals may also affect prices.
+Travel during peak seasons (May-October for dry season) and major festivals like Carnival may affect prices.
+Don't miss the incredible Salar de Uyuni salt flats - a once-in-a-lifetime experience!